PooriaRabie/PersianPoetVec/README.md

 The embeddings from these custom-trained models are compared with the widely-used, pre-trained models in each algorithm—Google's pre-trained Word2Vec model for English, as well as pre-trained GloVe and FastText models.
 By contrasting these, we aim to highlight the effectiveness of custom-trained Persian embeddings against more general-purpose English models, demonstrating their potential for applications specific to Persian literature and linguistics.

+## **How to Access Large Files in This Repository**

+GitHub has a file size limit of 25 MB, so files exceeding this limit are hosted separately on Google Drive.
+To access all files larger than 25 MB, follow these steps:

+1. **Visit the Google Drive Link**
+   Access the complete set of large files by clicking [here](https://drive.google.com/drive/folders/1vBDCuXIhccgEeQkN6YNrK8k_kBmhKbkf?usp=sharing).

+2. **Download the Required Files**
+   Browse the Google Drive folder and download the files relevant to your needs.

+3. **Place the Files in the Correct Directory**
+   After downloading, place the files into the appropriate directories as specified in the repository's structure or documentation.

 ## How to Use (Word2Vec)

 ### Step 1: Download Pre-trained Word2Vec Model